HomeDing/homeding.github.io/elementinterface.md

 You can copy the 2 files `MyElement.cpp` and `MyElement.h` over to your sketch folder and rename all occurrences if `MyElement` to your element name.

-Be aware that there is a name for the element `my` defined in the registration function thatneeds to be changed to something unique.
+Be aware that there is a name for the element `my` defined in the registration function that needs to be changed to something unique.

 ## main functions